 Martial arts are renowned for teaching discipline, and for people to get in the shape they are, actors need to go through conditioning and rigorous workouts to get the results they want.
 That’s why we’ve designed a list of the workouts actors use for getting in shape, and some tips to keep you calm in the face of chaos.

 If you’re new to the practice and want first to shed a few pounds, we recommend purchasing a treadmill.
-FitnessVerve’s options around the $1000 price range offer a great starting point for the beginner stages.
+FitnessVerve’s recommendations offer a great starting point for the beginner stages.

 1. Burpees workout